mj2905/CompGraph/hw1-MarcJollèsFabriceGuibertJonathanScanzi/readme.txt

 1.1 Triangle Spirals

 For this exercise, we had to draw multiple triangles on the screen, with different coordinates, sizes and rotations, to form a spiral (simple, or Fermat model).
-Thus, what we do is to draw the same triangle at different places, by using the Draw method multiple times, with different matrices for the model.
+Thus, what we did was to draw the same triangle at different places, by using the Draw method multiple times, with different matrices for the model.

-Thus, we have to use a loop, and for each iteration, we use different constants (defined according to the Spiral or the Fermat model).
-We use these constants to create the model matrix, to draw the triangle.
-The values used have been found empirically, by visual inspection with the reference screenshot.
+Since the Draw is called each frame, the use of a loop was deemed necessary to create a "static" spiral at each frame.
+Every spiral had different parameters, according to the two spiral definitions we had.
+The values of said parameters were determined empirically, by inspection of the reference screenshot and incremental correction of the code and the resulting images.

 First, we choose to scale the triangle, so that it's scaling according to the window center (and there is no hidden translation or rotation).
 Then, we translate the scaled triangle to a position r in the x axis, so that we only need to rotate the result by an angle theta.